lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 EdX offers both individual courses and groups of related courses, called programs.

-To learn about a course, select the course in the `edX course catalog`_ and review its About page.
-The About page provides information including a course description, the institution that offers the course, the hours of work that you should expect to spend on the course each week, and the enrollment options, or tracks, that the course offers.
+To learn about a course or program, review its About page.
+The About page provides information about the course or program, including the course or program duration, the hours of work that you should expect to spend each week, the institution that offers the course or program, the language, and available options for certificates or academic credit.

 .. contents::
   :local: